MetaMorphic-Digital/draw-steel/src/docs/Actors.md

 ### Malice

 The system automatically generates Malice at the start of each round of combat based on the number of heroes, their victories, and the number of rounds.
-To be counted as a hero, a combatant must:
-- be associated with an actor of type "hero"
-- that hero is owned by at least one player
+To be counted as a hero for the purpose of this system feature, a combatant must be associated with an actor of type "hero" and that actor must be owned by at least one player.

 #### Malice Consumption

 All NPC actors share a malice pool.
-Any ability that has a `Resource Cost` listed will consume Malice if activated from an NPC actor sheet.
+Any ability that has a Resource Cost listed will consume Malice if activated from an NPC actor sheet.

 ## Free Strikes